Terradue/app-package-training-bids23/docs/app-package/ogc-context.md

 The application package provides information about the software item, metadata and dependencies

-Deployed and executed within an Exploitation Platform in a service compliant with the OGC API Processes specification
+The application package can be deployed and executed within an Exploitation Platform in a service compliant with the OGC API Processes specification

-OGC 20-089 Defines the Best Practice to package and deploy Earth Observation Applications in an Exploitation Platform
+OGC 20-089 defines the Best Practice to package and deploy Earth Observation Applications in an Exploitation Platform

 OGC 20-089 defines guidance for the 3 viewpoints:

 * For a Developer to adapt an application
 * For an Integrator to package an application
 * For an Platform to deploy and execute the application